abcnorio/aas-mult/Readme.md

 For the installation of [`ntsc-rs`](https://ntsc.rs) please refer it is main page.

 > [!WARNING]
-> If you are under Debian, the `gstreamer` library shows certain problems:
+> If you are under Debian, the `gstreamer` library shows certain problems with the video encoders.

 - Under `bullseye` the `ffv1` codec fails for video
-- uUnder `bookworm` the `x264` encoder is not contained in the `*debs` from the [deb-multimedia.org](https://deb-multimedia.org) repo.
+- Under `bookworm` the `x264` encoder is not contained in the `*debs` from the [deb-multimedia.org](https://deb-multimedia.org) repo.
 The file `/usr/lib/x86_64-linux-gnu/gstreamer-1.0/libgstx264.so` is missing.
 Thus, do not use that repo by either removing it from the `apt` sources or by doing `apt` pinning so that the version from [debian.org](https://debian.org) is chosen over any other version.
-If unsure, do a

-`apt policy $DEBIANPACKAGE`
+If unsure, do a `apt policy $DEBIANPACKAGE` to find out from which repo a package is installed.

-to find out from which repo a package is installed.
-Additionally, to find the associated `deb` package to a file, type
+Additionally, to find the associated `deb` package to a file, type `dpkg -S $FULLPATH-TO-FILE`.

-`dpkg -S $FULLPATH-TO-FILE`

 The `*.debs` required to run [`ntsc-rs`](https://ntsc.rs/docs/standalone-installation) under Debian Linux are